-*- coding: utf-8 -*-

 Here are the steps to configuring an application:

-1. When the first module calls `init`, pkconfig reads all module config
+1. When the first module calls `init`, pkconfig gets environment variables

-and environment variables to create a single dict of param values,
+to create a single dict of param values, unparsed.

-2. `init` looks for the module's params by indexing with (root_pkg, submodule, param)
+2. `init` looks for the module's params in the unparsed values.

 3. If the parameter is found, that value is used.
 Else, the default is merged